The classical limit of quantum observables in the conservation laws of fluid dynamics: The conservation laws derived from quantum mechanics

 differentiation implies the Heisenberg-von Neumann equation

 where $[\hat B,\hat C]= \hat B\hat C-\hat C\hat B$ is the commutator.
 We also obtain

 and $\hat{A}_0=\hat A$.
-Let $\hat f$ be a density operator.
-Section \ref{sec:initial} presents a precise definition of a density operator related to the given initial data of the macroscopic density, momentum and energy.
-The Irving and Zwanzig quantum density observable is then defined by the $L^2(\rset^{3(N+J)})$ trace
+Let $\hat f$ be the Weyl quantization of any initial classical density distribution $f:\rset^{6(N+J)}\to\rset$.
+Section \ref{sec:initial} presents a precise definition of a density symbol related to the given initial data of the macroscopic density, momentum and energy.
+The Irving and Zwanzig quantum density observable is then defined by the $\LSP$ trace